fkia413/CodeBusters/README.md

 #### Screens
 - [x] Include an image of the seating plan and decoration of a standard screen
-- [x] Include the same but also for deluxe screen
+- [x] Include the same but also for deluxe screens

 #### Booking
-- [x] Part of overall site navigation
+- [x] Part of the overall site navigation
 - [x] Include movie title, screening date and time, number of seats, name of booker, ticket type (adult or child), concession

 #### Payment